-Financial & Business Services
+Capstone Financial & Business Services

-What makes us different?
+What Makes us Different?

 Proposed regulation and a burgeoning activist philosophy on the part of regulators is transforming today’s financial services industry.
 Our financial services team complements its expertise in policy and politics with substantial buy-side and sell-side experience.
 We rigorously identify and quantify regulatory and political risks and opportunities in a wide swath of financial service capital market companies and specific private equity transactions.